 OPINION: This article may contain commentary which reflects the author's opinion.

-Democratic Arizona state Sen. Kirsten Engel has resigned from the Legislature to focus on her campaign for the U.S. House of Representatives.
+Democratic Arizona state Sen. Kirsten Engel has resigned from the Legislature.

 “I know how much work it will take to win this district, and I’m ready to take on that challenge whole-heartedly,” Engel said in a statement.

 In other news out of the state, the Arizona state Senate Committee on Elections has been passed, which would require voting machines to be made entirely of components sourced in the United States.

 }The proposed change in election law backed by Arizona Senate Majority Leader Sonny Borrelli and sponsored by Sen. Anthony Kern — both Republicans — relies on the constitutional legislature’s authority to oversee elections.
 Therefore, the lawmakers argue, it does not need Democratic Gov. Katie Hobbs’ signature to become Arizona’s voting policy,” the Western Journal reported.